Martin-SF/muography-bachelor/README.md

 `conda env config vars set PYTHONPATH="$HOME/muography-bachelor/computation/EcoMug_pybind11/build:$PYTHONPATH"`

-(This can be advantageous if Libpython is not found when a PROPOSAL is imported or other programs fail weirdly (cmake)
+(This can be advantageous if Libpython is not found when PROPOSAL is imported or other programs fail weirdly (cmake for example)

 `conda env config vars set LD_LIBRARY_PATH="$HOME/.local/anaconda3/envs/m1/lib:$LD_LIBRARY_PATH"`